 AWS Fargate vs. EKS: Pros and Cons

-Because AWS Fargate and Amazon EKS are often used in combination with each other, they share many of the same pros and cons.
+AWS Fargate vs EKS is often used in comparison with each other, they share many of the same pros and cons.
 What’s more, many of the “pros” of Fargate and EKS can also be seen as “cons,” depending on the specifics of your situation.

 The pros of Fargate and EKS include:

 - AWS ecosystem: AWS Fargate and Amazon EKS are just two pieces of the vast Amazon Web Services public cloud.
 This gives you a great deal of choice and flexibility: for example, you can keep using Fargate but switch from EKS to ECS, if it best suits your needs.
 If you’re already an AWS customer, adding Fargate and/or EKS to your workflow is an easy choice.

 - User-friendliness: Fargate describes itself as a convenient, user-friendly option that makes it easy to get up and running with serverless containers in the cloud.
 This is a big selling point for customers who are less technically experienced with AWS containers, or who don’t want to deal with these issues day in, day out.
 However, using Fargate also entails sacrificing a good deal of fine-grained control over your servers and containers.
 To fix this issue, many AWS customers instead use EKS with Amazon EC2.